okfn/fiware-ckan-script-install/README.md

 ## Scripts

 - `ckan2.5_install.sh`: to be run on the base image to install the CKAN 2.5 package and dependencies using chef.
-Requires that `cookbooks.tgz` is uploaded to the image at `/tmp/cookbooks.tgz`.
+Requires that `data.tgz` is uploaded to the image at `/tmp/data.tgz`.
 - `install_verification.sh`: runs `ckan2.5_install_verification.sh` in the image to verify that the installed services are running.
 Checks the following:
     + Apache2 is running
     + A request to http://localhost is successful